lcls-users/lcls-users/README.md

 2. [Fork this repository](https://github.com/lcls-users/lcls-users/fork) and clone a version locally (`git clone ssh://git@github.com/<user>/lcls-users.git`).
 Setup `lcls-users` as the upstream: `git remote add upstream https://github.com/lcls-users/lcls-users.git`.

-3. Create a new feature branch to do work (`git checkout -b <new-branch-name>`).
+3. Create a new feature branch to do work

+   - Option 1: In the right sidebar under "Development", click Create a branch.
+If the issue already has a linked branch or pull request, select and click Create a branch. [more info](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue)  There should be a drop-down menu letting you create the branch on your own fork of the repository.

+   - Option 2: Manually `git checkout -b <new-branch-name>` and be sure to reference the issue number when writing the pull-request (e.g. [closes #NN](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)).
+Note that you can create a pull request right away and [mark it as a draft](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request) using the right side-bar under "Reviewers".

 4. Run the steps below to preview locally and make edits.
 Then commit your changes (`git commit`).

-5. Push your changes (`git push -u origin <new-branch-name>`) and go to your lcls-users repo on github to create a pull request.
+5. Push your changes (`git push -u origin <new-branch-name>`) and go to your lcls-users repo on github to create/update your pull request.

-6. Sync your main branch from upstream:
+   - Depending on tests/comments, etc.  You may want to continue committing changes to your feature branch and then pushing them.
+Changes you push will be reflected in the pull-request and visible to your reviewers.

+     Once the pull request is merged, however, these updates no longer have any effects.

+6. Sync your main branch from upstream.
+This fetches a local copy of all the changes that have merged to main.
+It's generally useful any time you want to start work on a new feature branch.

 ```
     git checkout main